KtaneModules/KTaNE-Zero-Zero-vitzlo/README.md

 Sound effects taken from Bounce Back by Big Sean.

-Special thanks to Danny7007 and lone01 for providing much-needed assistance throughout the process of this module's creation.
+Special thanks to tandycake and lone01 for providing much-needed assistance throughout the process of this module's creation.